 Favorite items include naked avocado salad, hummus, Latin fire pizza, cocktails with fresh muddled fruits, house-prepared sours, and syrups.
 I especially like the black splash, made with vodka, fresh strawberries, lemon, and balsamic vinegar.
 I like how TruFire serves specific glassware with each perfectly chilled wine.

-My favorite is the signature drink Back in TX, made with Fort Worth, TX Firestone & Robertson Whiskey, with muddled strawberries mixed with lemon, and house balsamic that adds a little spice.
+My favorite is the signature drink Back in Texas, made with Fort Worth, TX Firestone & Robertson Whiskey, with muddled strawberries mixed with lemon, and house balsamic that adds a little spice.
 It was truly legendary.

 My appetizer, a grilled split artichoke roasted with garlic and herbs, wine, and spicy lemon aioli, was tasty.
 I opted for a lunch-sized Mediterranean Shrimp salad with chiffonade spinach, four giant gulf shrimp, orzo, feta, cucumbers, tomatoes, and red onions.
 The mustard dill vinaigrette melded all the flavors with a delicious tartness.